ytnguyenedalgo/scrape_retail_site/README.md

   - The current data shown might not be complete due to Issue #1

 ## Current limitation:
-  - Issue #1 : Without using Scraper API, site access will be blocked (for a day or two) at some point during web scraping.
-Using Scraper API solved the issue but this approach will cost.
+  - Issue #1 : Without using Scraper API, site access will be denied (for a day or two) at some point during web scraping.
+Using Scraper API will help avoid this issue but this approach will cost.